Yannek-JS/ssd-alignment-test/README.md

-ssd-align-perf-test.sh
+**ssd-align-perf-test.sh**

 ssd-align-perf-test.sh is the bash script for testing purposes.
-It facilitates you to test a writing performance on SSD with different partition alignment settings.
+It facilitates writing performance tests on SSD with different partition alignment settings.
 It uses parted to create a partition, a config JSON file to provide parted with different partition alignment settings, and dd to test writing performance.

-!!!
-WARNING !!!
+<h3>!!!
+WARNING !!!</h3>
-The script destroys the content of a tested disk.
+**The script destroys the content of a tested disk.
 Be careful using it.
 You may loose your data.
-You use this script on your own responsibility !!!
+You use this script on your own responsibility !!!**

 The script is on early development stage.
 Though it is fully functional, it still needs many improvements.
 List of the things that are to to is contained in TODO.md file.